Skip to content

 In partnership with King’s College London

-We are delighted to announce that The Open University will be awarding several scholarships for forced migrants in 2023/24.
-These new scholarships comprise a full tuition fee waiver and a living cost bursary.
+We are delighted to announce that The Open University will be awarding a scholarship for forced migrants in 2024/25.
+The scholarship comprises of a full tuition fee waiver and a living cost bursary.

-The scholarships will be available in the academic year 2023/24, for students who have been displaced from Belarus, Russia and Ukraine as a result of being at risk of persecution, violence and conflict.
+The scholarship will be available in the academic year 2024/25, for students who have been displaced from Belarus, Russia and Ukraine as a result of being at risk of persecution, violence and conflict.

-The scholarship is open to students starting a masters degree in the 2023/24 academic year, starting study in October or November 2023, with some scholarships prioritised for STEM subjects, in particular maths and physics.
+The scholarship is open to students starting a masters degree in the 2024/25 academic year, starting study in October or November 2024, with priority being given for STEM subjects, in particular maths and physics.
 King’s College London is the grant-holder for this fund.

-Each scholarship will cover the full cost of your tuition fees and a living costs bursary, for a maximum of 3 years, starting October 2023.
+The scholarship will cover the full cost of your tuition fees and a living costs bursary, for a maximum of 3 years, starting in October or November 2024.

-Tuition Fees - the scholarship will cover the full tuition fee costs for each successful student’s chosen masters degree.
+Tuition Fees - the scholarship will cover the full tuition fee costs for the successful student’s chosen masters degree.

-Living costs bursary – this will vary for each student, depending on the cost of their chosen masters degree, to help with living expenses.
+Living costs bursary – this will vary depending on the cost of the chosen masters degree, and is to help with living expenses.

-Individual allocations will be confirmed, in writing, to each successful student upon allocation of the award.*
+Individual allocations will be confirmed, in writing, to the successful student upon allocation of the award.*

 *Please note that a living cost bursary can jeopardise asylum support and eligibility to access Legal Aid-funded legal representation (subject to income and capital assessment).
 Upon receipt of funds, there is a risk that the individual will be deemed not destitute and asylum support can be withdrawn.
 This could include the withdrawal of subsistence support and accommodation provided under Section 4 or 95 of the Immigration and Asylum Act 1999 from the National Asylum Support Service (NASS).
 It is each applicant’s responsibility to check how receiving a scholarship will affect their status.